SEARCH

 These tips can also prevent birds from flying into windows:

-Vertical lines drawn on glass house window to prevent bird collisions.
+Grid of dots drawn on a window to prevent bird crashes.

 Posca PX152637000 Art Paint Marker, White

-• Hang dangling items in front of the window.
+• Suspend decorative items inside at the window.
 It could be cords, stained glass art, strings of beads, or hanging plants.

 Here’s a few examples: